Med-Cabinet-Project/DS/README.md

 ## Testing
-used curl to test that endpoints were able to retrieve correct information
+Used curl to test that endpoints were able to retrieve correct information.

 Example: ``curl med-cabinet-project.herokuapp.com/query/pain/depression/happy``

 ```